 Tampa Bay Buccaneers at Denver Broncos (-7.5)

 Here’s an interesting game, considering Tampa Bay’s offense is potent enough to keep up with Peyton Manning and the Broncos.
 But how will the Bucs handle Denver’s aggressive defense that leads the NFL in sacks?
 Tampa Bay has actually allowed just 16 sacks on the season, which leaves me to believe that the Bucs could slow down Denver’s aggressive pass rush.
 Peyton Manning will clearly make numerous plays against a Tampa Bay pass defense that is ranked last in yards allowed per game.
 It’ll be whether Doug Martin can have success on the ground, leading to Josh Freeman to make plays through the air, giving the Bucs a chance.
 I think that happens enough in this game, keeping the result at a touchdown or less.
 Take Tampa Bay and the points.

 KP’s Pick: Tampa Bay

 Cincinnati Bengals at San Diego Chargers (+1.5)

 The Chargers suffered a heartbreaking loss last weekend to the Ravens, while the Bengals took care of the Raiders rather easily.
 It’s tempting to take San Diego, considering the team is playing at home, coupled with its talent level and typical late season surges under Norv Turner.
 That plus the Chargers actually had a ten-point lead over the Ravens in the fourth quarter when playing at home last week, only to blow the lead and lose the game in overtime.
-So, while I was tempted to go with the Chargers in this game, I couldn’t ignore the fact that the Bengals have the NFL’s second most sacks (35) and will likely cause headaches for Philip Rivers.
+I had to consider the Chargers in this game, but just could not ignore the fact that the Bengals have the NFL’s second most sacks (35) and will likely cause headaches for Philip Rivers.
 San Diego’s playoff chances are slim and Cincy is surging.
 Also, Rivers often makes a lot of mistakes when under extreme pressure.
 That’s why I’m taking the Bengals, assuming that one of those mistakes leads to a game-winning tochdown.